 But in both parties, leaders resisted the idea of a meat-ax cut to government.
 There was a recession going, after all.
 “Given the economic and employment crisis, we tried to limit cuts that would cause major furloughs or layoffs that would put people out of work,” Rogers said in a written statement released this week.
 He declined to be interviewed on the record, but his statement went on to say that the bill’s “cuts are real, and every dollar we did not provide is a dollar saved for the American taxpayer.”

 The leaders found a solution, according to aides on both sides.
 Among the real cuts, they would mix in others that looked huge on paper but would turn out small in real life.

-“The administration offered and the Republican leadership accepted cuts in stores of funding that . . . were unlikely to be used in the future,” said Richard Kogan, a former Obama administration official who is now at the nonpartisan Center on Budget and Policy Priorities.
-“It was conscious on both sides.”
+“The administration offered, and the Republican leadership accepted, cuts in stores of funding that . . . were unlikely to be used in the future,” said Richard Kogan, a former Obama administration official who is now at the nonpartisan Center on Budget and Policy Priorities.
+“This was conscious on both sides.”